 It is customary in our work to engage in long, often arduous, projects with our clients.
 Therefore, ensuring that the project team is engaged professionally, and shares similar work and communication styles, is vital to the success of the project.
 At the start of these engagements, I like to prepare the project team for what I call “the inevitable tunnel of darkness” (what is this?) where we are too far into the project to turn back but the end seems so far away.
 My goal in this discussion is to prepare the project team for times in the project where people may not like me very much because it will appear I am pushing back.
 A lot.
 Hopefully, by the time it gets really tough, there will be a level of trust and recognition that I am an advocate for holistic project success and that requires consideration of project-wide goals over personal goals and a willingness to collaborate and sometimes compromise for the sake of greater project success.
 Unfortunately, this time around, that trust was not strong enough to sustain the tunnel of darkness.

 And that is ok.
 Why?

 - The show will go on.
-My colleagues are well-equipped to launch this project successfully and our new Project Manager will pick up where I left off
+My colleagues are well-equipped to launch this project successfully and our new Project Lead will pick up where I left off

 - It’s just business.